 In September 2009, Scott charged that many critics of President Barack Obama were motivated chiefly by racism.
 According to a McClatchy news report, the congressman “said that the racial undercurrent against Obama has been the least discussed aspect of his presidency.”

 That same month, when the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN, Scott was one of the 75—all Democrats—who voted to continue funding the group.
-For a list of other legislators who voted as Scott did, click here.

 During the partial (17%) shutdown of the federal government in October 2013—which occurred as a result of President Obama and the Republican-led Congress being unable to agree on new spending levels in the federal budget—Scott blamed Republicans for the impasse and said: “Your hate for this president is coming before the love of this country, because if you love this country you would not be closing it down.”